heathprovost/alloy-devbox/README.md

 ```

 Running either of the above commands downloads the script and runs it.
 By default you will be promted to provide a few options, but you
 can create a file called `~/.devboxrc` to provide default responses for unattended installs if you prefer.
+The first time you run the script
-This file will be created upon
+this file will be created automatically to store your configuration settings for future use.

-first use to avoid prompting in the future.
-For example:
+#### ~/.devboxrc

 ```env
 name = Jay Doe